raghavchhetri/raghavchhetri.github.io/_posts/2020-08-05-site-launch.md

 2. Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+3. This site was created using this [beginner's guide](http://jmcglone.com/guides/github-pages/)
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for